readthedocs/ethicalads.io/content/posts/announcing-ethical-ads.md

 authors: Eric Holscher, David Fischer
 image: /images/posts/ethicalads-network.png

 We're excited to announce the release of the EthicalAds network, an ad network for privacy-focused developers.
-We think it's one of the best ways to fund open source development, especially since we created it to make Read the Docs sustainable.
+We think it's one of the best ways to fund open source development, since we created it to make Read the Docs sustainable.
-We're hoping to bring sustainability to other open source projects, while showing respect to their users.
+We're now bringing ethical ads to other open source projects, while providing a platform for advertisers who want to reach devs.

 ## The background